MAKE A DONATION

 The decision whether to attend the clinic a second time or regularly (usually every 6 months-1 year) will depend upon your condition, and on factors such as the distance involved.
 A follow up appointment can be useful to discuss the management of any relapses or symptoms, and to provide advice, support and information about current research.
 We believe that long-term support should also be provided locally to the patient and we can liaise with various local services to ensure this happens.
 The doctor who sees you will also ensure that your GP is aware of everything by letter.

 Do I continue to see my local neurologist?

 Although your local Neurologist may not always be able to see you for the same length of time at each consultation as we are able to, it is generally helpful to continue to see them even if you are coming regularly to our clinic.
-We work under a “shared care” system so that your local teams are aware of what the NMO team suggests and vice versa.
+We work under a “shared care” system so that your local teams are aware of what the NMOSD team suggests and vice versa.

 Your personal information

 As with all NHS patients, your personal information is recorded in your medical records, which are confidential and held securely within the Walton Centre Foundation Trust.
-As we are also a research centre for NMO, you will be asked to participate in research, but this is never obligatory and you have every right to say no thanks.
-With your written permission we also record information about your symptoms on a secure database that can only be accessed by the clinic team using a password.
+As we are also a research centre for NMOSD, you will be asked to participate in research, but this is never obligatory and you have every right to say no thanks.
+With your written permission, we also record information about your symptoms on a secure database that can only be accessed by the clinic team using a password.
 This database allows us to study the different presentations of the cases we see, which we hope will lead to a greater understanding of the disease process.
 We would never publish this information in a way that could identify an individual.
 Please let someone know if you have any concerns about this, or if you wish to have your details removed, this would not affect your future care in any way, and you do not have to give a reason.